 \subsection{Baryons falling into the CDM potential wells}

-We offer here a simple calculation which should convey the idea of how important CDM is for structure formation.
-This is often stated otherwise as the fact that after recombination, baryons fall into the gravitational potential wells of CDM.
+We offer a simple calculation here that should convey the idea of how important CDM is for structure formation.
+This is often stated as the fact that, after recombination, \textit{baryons fall into the gravitational potential wells of CDM}.

-As we anticipated earlier, before recombination baryons were tight-coupled to photons in the early-times plasma and, when they decouple and their over-densities are free to grow, in general we have $\delta_{\rm b} \ll \delta_{\rm c}$ for those modes which were well inside the horizon during recombination.
+As we anticipated earlier, before recombination, baryons were tightly coupled to photons.
+When they decouple and their over-densities are free to grow, in general, we have $\delta_{\rm b} \ll \delta_{\rm c}$ for those modes that were well inside the horizon during recombination.

 Let us see this more quantitatively.
 In the same fashion by which we obtained Eq.~\eqref{deltaMeqMD}, we can write the following coupled equations for CDM and baryons: